salesforce/design-system-react/README.md

 ### Recommended Usage (ES6 modules)

 Recommended usage requires that your babel presets are set up correctly. `create-react-app` and environments that do not transpile code within `node_modules` are not compatible with the component import below.
 All the examples on the [documentation site](https://react.lightningdesignsystem.com/) use this syntax.
 You can use the Babel preset, `@salesforce/babel-preset-design-system-react`, to get started.
 [This preset](https://npmjs.com/package/@salesforce/babel-preset-design-system-react) will keep Babel compatible with Design System React and allow ES6 module benefits such as tree-shaking.
+This library is not browser-ready and should be polyfilled to your target environment.

 ```
 import Button from '@salesforce/design-system-react/components/button';